5 Amplifier circuits

 The output resistance In the derivation of the output resistance shown below, it is (arbitrarily) assumed that the output port is driven by a voltage source.
 In the derivation, all other independent sources must be set to zero (i.e. vin = 0) yielding:

-The MOS equivalent of the CCC, the CDC, is given in Figure 5.7a.
-The analysis is analogous to that of the CCC and therefore only the resulting equations are given.
+The MOS equivalent of the common collector circuit — the common drain circuit — is given in Figure 5.7a in an NMOS variant.
+The analysis of a CDC is analogous to that of the CCC and therefore only the resulting equations are given.

 The small signal signal transfer The voltage gain (or transfer) of input to output can be calculated in the same way as for the CCC, resulting in vout vin = gmRS 1+gmRS which shows that the input signal and output signal are in phase.
 Analogous to the CCC, this circuit is called a “source-follower”.